Committees approve long-range financial plan update for housing

 Any remaining funds would go to a contingency fund for projects underway, to new and existing projects that need additional funding, to cover non-exempt City fees and charges, and to a revised non-profit pre-development pipeline list for future homes.

 The joint Committees also approved changes to the Vacant Unit Tax.
 The City received occupancy declarations in 2023 for 99.6 percent of the 323,182 residential properties across Ottawa.
-In that first year, the program generated $10.3 million for City housing initiatives.
+In the first year, the program generated $10.3 million for City housing initiatives.
 After appeals and audits, about one per cent of residences (3,672 unit) were identified as vacant and were charged the additional tax.
-Analysis indicates 1,785 properties that were vacant in 2022 are now occupied.
+Preliminary analysis indicates 1,785 properties that were vacant in 2022 are now occupied.

 Enhancements to the tax regime for 2025 include:

-• Updating property eligibility to add another 1,200 residential properties and to exclude farms as residential units
+• Updating property eligibility to add another 1,200 residential properties and to exclude farms with residential units

-• Adding exemptions for ineligible rural properties, medical care properties and hazardous properties outside of an owner’s control
+• Adding exemptions for ineligible rural properties, units reserved for those helping persons under medical care properties and hazardous or damaged properties outside of an owner’s control

-• Enhancing an existing renovation exemption to remove the building permit requirement for one-time retrofit renovation per property and owner, where the unit is occupied within one year
+• Enhancing the existing renovation exemption to add a one-time retrofit exemption per property and owner, where the unit is occupied within one year

 • Allowing property owners an additional 15 months to submit late appeals beyond the current deadline, with an administrative fee